 - Ecommerce Website Design: 100+ Best Examples

 - Building a Beautiful Online Store: 15 Design Experts Share Their Tips and Advice

 Apps for jewelry businesses

-There are several apps in the Shopify App Store you can add to your site to improve the customer experience, reduce returns, and increase conversions.
+There are several apps in the Shopify App Store you can add to your site to help with how to run a jewelry business—everything from improving the customer experience, reducing returns, and increasing conversions.
 Here are a couple examples recommended for jewelry businesses:

 - Jewelfie.
 Allow customers to “try on” jewelry by uploading photos of themselves.

 - Loox - Photo Reviews.
 Collect and add customer photo reviews to your site.